 Two or more methods may be given the same name.
 This is called method overloading.
 Each same-named method should be given a different parameter "signature": they should vary in number of parameters or in the types of the parameters.
 A call to a method of this name will be resolved by matching the method call's argument types to the defined methods' signatures.
 The method that matches best is used.
 Supporting multiple methods of the same name makes it convenient for a type to support a similar capability for a broad range of differently-typed values.

 A method's first parameter is always named self.
-If a self parameter is not specified, one is inserted at the beginning of the parameter list.
 If the type of self is not specified, it is assumed to be the same as the type we are specifying (Self).
 If a type is specified for self, it must either be the same as Self, or some kind of reference to Self.

 Implicit parameter types